Repo Checkout and Sync

 - Use

---dry-runto just run the pre-sync checks. - Use
+--dry-runto just run the pre-evaluation checks. - Use

---allow-dirtyto skip pre-sync checks evaluate the starlark rules. - Use
+--skip-pre-evaluationto skip pre-evaluation checks and evaluate the starlark rules. - Use

 --dev-branch=<path to repo>to mark a repository as a dev-branch- Use